Luvenya/student-performance-prediction-system/README.md

 Intervention Recommendation
 ```

-The AI recommendation component is designed to provide professional, supportive, non-judgmental, and action-oriented recommendations based on the student's identified risk factors.
+The AI recommendation component is designed to provide recommendations that are:

+* Professional
+* Supportive
+* Non-judgmental
+* Action-oriented
+* Based on identified student risk factors

 ---